freysie/watch-date-picker/README.md

 # Watch Date Picker

-A date picker for watchOS and SwiftUI.
+A customizable date picker for watchOS and SwiftUI.

 ## Installation

-Add the https://github.com/freyaalminde/watch-date-picker package, and add the _WatchDatePicker_ product to your app’s WatchKit extension target.
+Add the https://github.com/freyaalminde/watch-date-picker package, then add the _WatchDatePicker_ product to your app’s WatchKit extension target.

 ## Documentation